-Oooh now the fun really starts!
+Oooh, now the fun really starts!
 Drawing a layout map of my garden makes me so happy each and every off-season.
-Nothing is better than imagining rows upon rows of heirloom tomatoes when your days are full of shovelling rows upon rows of snow.
+Nothing is better than imagining rows upon rows of heirloom tomatoes when your days are full of shoveling rows upon rows of snow.
 Ugh.
 I dream of tomatoes.

-Now that you know what you’re growing, how many of them you’re growing, and where they’re going to go, its time to decide when to start growing them!
+Now that you know what you’re growing, how many of them you’re growing, and where they’re going to go, it’s time to decide when to start growing them!
 Each crop has a different lifespan from seed germination to harvest.
-Make a calendar in your free garden planner so you remember when to plant each crop and when its estimated to be ready for harvest.
+Make a calendar in your free garden planner so you remember when to plant each crop and when that crop is estimated to be ready for harvest.